Measuring Shutter Speed Mechanically

 Why I love it

-The video is an excellent demonstration of why we were so thrilled to partner with Kamerastore on our range of vintage film cameras 😅 Destin is blown away by the demonstration from Ari - a member of the Leica repair team - showing how to mechanically check shutter speeds.
+The video is an excellent demonstration of why we were so thrilled to partner with Kamerastore on an initial range of vintage film cameras in 2023 😅 Destin is blown away by the demonstration from Ari - a member of the Leica repair team - showing how to mechanically check shutter speeds.

 The background being that when camera manufacturers (like Leica) were first making cameras that shoot at speeds approaching 1/1000 seconds - how could they check that they were accurate?
 You can't set a stopwatch that fast, and in the 1920s there was no digital means to check.